205: Rocket Attack USA

 Before the advent of credit card readers on gas pumps, the only way gas stations would let you buy fuel (particularly after peak hours) was if you paid ahead of pumping.
 This prevented “drive offs”: people pumping gas and leaving without paying.

-Four rubles back and you’ll gas it yourself with cash.
+Four rubles back on a gas-it-yourself with cash.

 The ruble is the unit of currency used in Russia and several other Eastern European and former Soviet republics.
 In 2017, it took about 56 rubles to equal a single U.S. dollar.